migapipo/personal-blog/_posts/2020-01-09-React Learning.md

   gender = 'female';   // easier to cliam a variable

   printGender =() => {
-    console.log(this.gender); // still need to keep "this" referring to the variable }
+    console.log(this.gender); // still need to keep "this" keyword referring to the variable }

 }